 - [FFS: The CSI-RS and only one of the PDSCHs with different QCLed typeD are on the same OFDM symbol(s)]

-- Resources of the active TCI states for the two PDSCHs have been reported as a resource group in Rel-17 group-based RSRP report.
+- Resources of the active TCI states for the two PDSCHs have been reported as a resource group in Rel-17 group-based RSRP report,

+- The UE is configured with a single serving cell (PCell, PSCell, or SCell) in FR2-1.

 - [FFS how to capture UE is activated with multi-Rx operation]

 - There are no scheduling restrictions due to TRP specific beam failure detection performed based on the CSI-RS.